4.16 Provisions and Contingent Liabilities and Contingent Assets

 C) Employee Stock Option plan (ESOP)

 The Company has introduced Employee Stock Option plan (ESOP 2019) in the financial year 2019-20 effective from August 6, 2019 (date of grant).
-The Company has granted Stock Options to employees in compliance with the Securities and Exchange Board of India ( Share Based Employee Benefits and Sweat Equity) Regulations 2021.
-The ESOP Plan 2019 was modified pursuant to the resolutions passed by the Board of Directors of the company in the meeting held on May 23, 2021, September 28, 2021 and January 25, 2022 and by the Shareholders of the Company in an extra ordinary general meeting held on July 16, 2021 , October 4, 2021 and March 03, 2022.
+The Company has granted Stock Options to employees in compliance with the Securites and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations 2021.
+The ESOP Plan 2019 was modified pursuant to the resolutions passed by the Board of Directors of the company in the meeting held on May 23, 2021, September 28, 2021 and January 25, 2022 and by the Shareholders of the Company in an extra ordinary general meeting held on July 16, 2021, October 4, 2021 and March 03, 2022.
 Under the ESOP 2019, the company has given options to eligible employees to acquire equity share in the Company.
 The options have been granted under various tranches.

-During the year ended as at March 31,2024 the company had granted 5,76,000 No. of options (Year Ended March 31,2023: 21,20,104 Options) which will vest over a period of 5 years in the ratio 20:20:20:20:20 starting at the end of the 1st year from the date of grant.
+During the year ended as at March 31,2025 the company had granted 351,679 No. of options (previous year: 576,000 Options) which will vest over a period of 5 years in the ratio 20:20:20:20:20 starting at the end of the 1st year from the date of grant.

-Out of the ESOP 2019 options issued up-to the Year ended March 31,2024: 6,90,989 No. of Options (Net of Withdrawn Option) (Year Ended March 31, 2023: 7,40,389 Options), were issued for exercise price which is less than the fair value of the option.
-Therefore, the corresponding compensation cost of '9,509 thousands (Year Ended March 31,2023: '12,710 thousands) is charged to profit and loss accounts.
+Out of the ESOP 2019 options issued up-to the Year ended March 31, 2025: 654,189 Options (Net of Withdrawn Option) (previous year: 690,989 Options), were issued for exercise price which is less than the fair value of the option.
+Therefore, the corresponding compensation cost of '15 Lakhs (previous year: '95 Lakhs) is charged to profit and loss accounts.

-5.2.18 Investor Education & Protection Fund:
+5.2.19 Investor Education & Protection Fund:

-For the year ended March 31,2024, the company has transferred ' NIL (previous year ' NIL) to the Investor Education & Protection Fund.
+For the year ended March 31,2025, the company has transferred ' NIL (previous year: ' NIL) to the Investor Education & Protection Fund.

-For And On Behalf of Board of Directors
+For and On Behalf of Board of Directors

 Anand Roy Deepak Ramineedi